- Jordan Scott

-But the girls’ unanimous adoration of Ms. G, and Radfield, is threatened with the arrival of Fiamma Coronna (Maria Valverde), a young Spanish aristocrat whose departure from home was wrought with scandal.
-Fiamma’s independence, poise, and intelligence both entices and intimidates her teacher and fellow students.
+But the girls’ unanimous adoration of Ms. G and Radfield is threatened by the arrival of Fiamma Coronna (Maria Valverde), a young Spanish aristocrat whose departure from home was wrought with scandal.
+Fiamma’s independence, poise, and intelligence both entice and intimidate her teacher and fellow students.
 Radfield resents her for drawing away the teacher’s attentions, whereas Ms. G is consumed by the new girl’s experience and ambivalence toward seeking approval.
 As the story progresses, Fiamma begins to see through Ms. G’s tall tales.
 We learn the teacher was also once a student at the school, and her sometimes dubious, frenzy-eyed behavior may be a sign of her own chequered past.
 And so, Fiamma proves to be far too smart and beautiful for her own good, leading to a melodramatic climax that forces this quiet little drama into Lord of the Flies country.

 There are also certain similarities to The Prime of Miss Jean Brodie, or more recent works like Heavenly Creatures and Notes on a Scandal, as the theme of obsession between teacher and students contains a burgeoning degree of sexuality.
 Green’s performance as the teacher who commands her class with a façade of authority informs the entire setting, which is marked by secrets.
 When Ms. G ventures to the mainland by ferry, she mutters to herself the whole way and receives glares from townsfolk who seem to know her.
 She trembles when forced outside of her comfort zone and invites questions: Has Ms. G ever left the school?
 What is this delicate reputation of St. Mathilda’s that its matrons are so desperate to protect?
 Allusions to any past scandals remain just that, while Ms. G maintains her frightening, even monstrous control over her devoted subjects.